miptildar/Android-RSA-Encryption/README.md

 Below is an instruction of how to generate Public and Private keys and a code sample of a decryption process.

 ### Use case
-You can secure your API by using a special token, created from an encrypted JSON.
+For example one can secure your API by using a special token, created from an encrypted JSON.
 ```json
 {
    "userId":123,